xbmc/vfs.rar/lib/UnrarXLib/readme.txt

    1. General

-   This package includes freeware Unrar C++ source and a few makefiles (makefile.bcc, makefile.msc+msc.dep, makefile.unix).
+   This package includes freeware Unrar C++ source and makefile for several Unix compilers.

    Unrar source is subset of RAR and generated from RAR source automatically, by a small program removing blocks like '#ifndef UNRAR ... #endif'.
    Such method is not perfect and you may find some RAR related stuff unnecessary in Unrar, especially in header files.

    If you wish to port Unrar to a new platform, you may need to edit '#define LITTLE_ENDIAN' in os.hpp and data type definitions in rartypes.hpp.

-   It is important to provide 1 byte alignment for structures in model.hpp.
-Now it contains '#pragma pack(1)' directive, but your compiler may require something else.
-Though Unrar should work with other model.hpp alignments, its memory requirements may increase significantly.
-Alignment in other modules is not important.

-   If you use Borland C++ makefile (makefile.bcc), you need to define BASEPATHCC environment (or makefile) variable containing the path to Borland C++ installation.

-   Makefile.unix contains both Linux and IRIX compiler option sets.
-   Linux is selected by default.
-If you need to compile Unrar for IRIX, just uncomment corresponding lines.
+   if computer architecture does not allow not aligned data access, you need to undefine ALLOW_NOT_ALIGNED_INT and define STRICT_ALIGNMENT_REQUIRED in os.h.

+   UnRAR.vcproj and UnRARDll.vcproj are projects for Microsoft Visual C++.
+   UnRARDll.vcproj lets to build unrar.dll library.

    2. Unrar binaries